 |

-The renovated Francisco station is seen looking west on March 12, 2007.
-The historic station house has been reassembled, with a new concrete ramp for accessibility, but some finishing work remains to be completed, such as railings and plantings along the ramp.
+The Francisco station is seen looking west on October 6, 2022.
+The 1907 historic station house has been preserved, with a new concrete ramp added in front for accessibility.
 For a larger view, click here.
 (Photo by Graham Garfield) |

 Francisco